FKR1383/Parking_Manager_Verilog/README.md

 ## How to Run

 Just open the files in modelsim and use simulation to see waveforms.
+Or see the Doc.pdf file for more details.

 ## Results
 see Synthesize.pdf